una/personal-goals/happy-moments/happy-moments.md

 07/24/2015
 ---
 Today was TXJS!
 And this conference has SUCH an awesome community!
 I met so many people I admire from the internet, and they were so much fun to hang out with.

+07/25/2015
+---
+I came home for my birthday weekend.
+Liza gathered my hometown friends and we had a party on her boyfriend's rooftop in Canton before going out.

+07/26/2015
+---
+I hung out with my parents today in my hometown.
+It was really nice to spend some time with them.